hpc2n/intro-linux/docs/cli.md

 The opposite of a <code>CLI</code> is a <code>GUI</code> (Graphical User Interface), which generally uses a mouse or similar for navigating.

-Command line interfaces often gives access to many more capabilities than the graphical user interface does, and it is also practical and normally faster in situations where you login with a terminal on a remote system, like Kebnekaise.
+Command line interfaces often gives access to many more capabilities than the graphical user interface does, and it is also practical and normally faster in situations where you login with a terminal on a remote system, like Tetralith, or Kebnekaise as I did above.

-The picture above shows a terminal window where I am logged into Kebnekaise (from my desktop defiant).

 !!!
 Warning